adriano282/encrypting-data-in-postgresql/README.md

 This is a customer Rest API (POST and GET) example project to show how to encrypt data in PostgreSQL databases.

-The encryption is done through a PostgreSQL extesion called PGCrypto [https://www.postgresql.org/docs/10/pgcrypto.html].
+The encryption is done through a PostgreSQL extension called PGCrypto [https://www.postgresql.org/docs/10/pgcrypto.html].

 # How does the application work?